cabrinha/cabrinha.github.io/_posts/2016-5-6-Welcome-to-the-Valley.md

 ---
 layout: post
 permalink: short-urls-jekyll
-title: Long Time No Blog
+title: Welcome to the Valley
 ---

 About 6 months ago I talked about moving back to California.